jackwillis/militanthistory/_lm_articles/40/build-labor-party-advocates.md

 discussed and debated out in order for a Labor Party to be established and in order for it to solve the problems of U.S. working people.
-Up to now, <abbr>LPA</abbr> has accepted that union Officials can both support <abbr>LPA</abbr> and support the Democrats.
+Up to now, <abbr>LPA</abbr> has accepted that union officials can both support <abbr>LPA</abbr> and support the Democrats.
 Historically, a wing of the labor leadership in the past has supported the idea of a Labor Party in words while in action they supported the Democrats.
 Their verbal support for a